thiagofcm/Modbus_Slave_RICA2/README.md

-# Industrial Control System for Beverage Pasteurization
+# Modbus Slave applied for an industrial Control System for Beverage Pasteurization

 ## Overview